 Inner Process Handling and Maintenance

-Challenge: Who handles things internally?
-Who need to be involved?
+- Digital Signage Challenges: Who handles things internally?
+Who needs to be involved?

-Solution: While signage systems can be programmed to work on autopilot, someone still needs to be a designee to oversee the operations.
+- Digital Signage Solutions: While signage systems can be programmed to work on autopilot, someone still needs to be a designer to oversee the operations.
 This person will be responsible for changing out the content and should also have some general IT smarts.
 Like any other technology, troubleshooting may be required from time to time, and the staffer left in charge would ideally have the know-how to correct any glitches.

 Why Digital Signage Makes Sense